thebearingedge/test-driving-angular-apps/README.md

 });
 ```

-Save the above changes, and we receive the following failure:
+Save the above changes, and we receive the following failure report:

 ```bash
 Start: